-- Do not turn on the deadlock >>> page 117.

-- Do not turn on the anti-theft alarm.
+- Do not turn on the deadlock ⇒ page 78. - Do not turn on the anti-theft alarm.

-- It will not be possible to open the doors or the rear lid from the outside.
-This may offer

-extra safety, for example when stopped at traffic lights.
+• It will not be possible to open the doors or the rear lid from the outside this may offer extra safety, when stopped at traffic lights for example.

-- The doors can be opened and unlocked individually from the inside by pulling the inside door handle.
-If necessary, pull the door release lever twice. - The driver door cannot be locked when open.
+• The doors can be opened and unlocked individually from the inside by pulling the inside door handle.
+If necessary, pull the door release lever twice.

+• The driver door cannot be locked when it is still open.
 This avoids locking the vehicle key inside the vehicle when there is nobody inside.